 A Biedermeier Table does not have to be large and round, however.
 There are so many ways in which tables embrace Biedermeier style in sometimes surprising ways.

 Take this Biedermeier Sewing Table.
 It’s a beautiful, petite object well-suited for that open wall between windows in your living room, for instance.
-It has slight, ebonized details that highlight the natural wood grain in exciting contrast.
+Apart from the beautiful walnut veneer on its top, it has lyre shaped legs that add a touch of sophistication to this table.
 It’s a rare find: exceptionally beautiful and deceptively simple.

-A Biedermeier Drumtable, like this one, finds beauty in a very different kind of juxtaposition.
-Featuring a marble top that’s rare for a Biedermeier piece, the cylindrical wood-forward design lends itself for a terrific accent in the corner of a room.
-Place a bright bouquet of flowers on top to bring even more contrast to the elegant dark mahogany veneer.
+A Biedermeier Nightstand, like this one, finds beauty in its plain design.
+Featuring a walnut veneer, the square wood-forward design lends itself for a terrific accent next to a contemporary bed frame or as an end table next to a modern sofa.
+Place a contemporary glass lamp on top to bring even more contrast to the elegant walnut veneer.

-Or let this rustic Biedermeier Round Side Table be the last piece of your bedroom puzzle.
-It’s refreshingly light, with moments of real elegance hidden in every detail.
+Or let this elegant Biedermeier Side Table be the last piece of your bedroom puzzle.
+The mahogany table can be the ideal addition as a nightstand or side table, with moments of real elegance hidden in every detail.
 It’s the perfect antique addition to an otherwise modern space.

 Remaking Your Home with a Biedermeier Table